WakelandBranz/Freshman-Year-S1-Notes/SCLL 150 - Atkins/Raising the Eleventh Pillar Activity/Moderates Quiz.md

 3. In what sense did Federalists think that Antifederalists were undermining the foundations of republicanism and that they, the Federalists, were actually saving the Revolution?

+The Federalists believed that the Antifederalists were delaying necessary reforms which undermined the entire purpose of the American Revolution.

 ---